Jianxun/ltspice_to_svg/context/memory.md

   - Use float() for numeric attribute comparisons
   - Keep consistent attribute types across renderers

+- SVGWrite Drawing Behavior:
+  - Each svgwrite.Drawing instance automatically creates a <defs> element
+  - The <defs> element is always the first element in the drawing.elements list
+  - When writing tests, account for this automatic element:
+    - For empty drawings, expect len(elements) == 1
+    - For drawings with one shape, expect len(elements) == 2
+    - The actual shape element is always at index 1 or higher
+  - This behavior affects element counting and indexing in tests

 ## Flag Renderer Tests
 - Currently using scale=1.0 for testing
 - SVG output files saved in tests/flag_renderer/results/